AliceOhio/reimagine.classical/README.md

 ## Credits
-In this section you need to reference where you got your content, media and extra help from.
-It is common practice to use code from other repositories and tutorials, however, it is important to be very specific about these sources to avoid plagiarism.

 - The basic framework was inspired by the Love Running project by Code Institute
+- The button was designed using code from developer.mozilla.org (specific location referenced in CSS)
-- Additional methodologies / techniques (ie flexbox, grid, text fading in over image with an overlay on that image) came from YouTube videos from either Kevin Powell (link to YT here) or NAME at webdevsimplified (LINK TO YT HERE)
+- Additional methodologies / techniques (ie flexbox, grid, text fading in over image with an overlay on that image) came from YouTube videos from either Kevin Powell (https://www.youtube.com/@KevinPowell) or NAME at webdevsimplified (https://www.youtube.com/c/webdevsimplified)

 ## Media